Skip to main content

 Is an AI assistant the same as a chatbot?

-Cost range, process, preparation, availability, service scope, and the next step to inquiry or appointment.
+Cost range, process, preparation, availability, service boundaries, and the next step to an inquiry or appointment.

 How do I prevent wrong answers?